dallinw/linkerd-helm-chart/README.md

 Just because you installed it, doesn't mean the services are using it or configured to do so.
 This is done on a per namespace basis.

-To do so you simple run `kubectl annotate <created-namespace> "linkerd.io/inject=enabled"`
+To do so you simple run `kubectl annotate namespace <created-namespace> "linkerd.io/inject=enabled"`

+Example: `kubectl annotate namespace services "linkerd.io/inject=enabled"`

 #### Reference
 https://linkerd.io/2.12/features/proxy-injection/